Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/setup-content-serialization.md

 In here, we can find a configuration what items shall be serialized.
 You can have multiple of these `module.json` files.
 Just make sure that the namespace field is unique.

 The items object shows an array of includes.
 Each include defines what item path in XM Cloud should be considered.
 In the name field we define the name of the folder the item or items should be stored within our filesystem.
 The path field is the actual path in XM Cloud to the item.
-The scope field defines if we just want to serialize a single item; `itemwithChildren` meaning its direct first level subitems; `itemsAndDescendants` meaning all subitems underneath a certain item; or `DescendantsOnly` which excludes the item specified in the path.
+The scope field defines if we just want to serialize a single item (`SingleItem`); `ItemAndChildren` meaning its direct first level subitems; `ItemAndDescendants` meaning all subitems underneath a certain item; or `DescendantsOnly` which excludes the item specified in the path.
+To ignore a path, set the scope to `Ignored`. ([SCS Configuration Reference](https://doc.sitecore.com/xmc/en/developers/xm-cloud/sitecore-content-serialization-configuration-reference.html))

 ### What to be serialized